24 October 2020 – 3 May 2021

 The Cornish landscape and its ancient archaeological heritage are important points of inspiration.
 Mundus Cushion – Yielding X incorporates Yang’s variations on ‘church kneelers’ – traditionally depicting religious symbols – which Yang has abstracted into her own unique explorations of the sacred and the secular.

-Two layers of translucent fabric will cover the entire length of the gallery's curved glass front, facing the sea.
-Gently moving with ventilated air, the fabric’s shimmering colour overlaps with the hue of the ocean beyond, while its moiré effect will cast a blue-green light over a group of ethereal drying rack sculptures, Non-Indépliables, nues.
+Two layers of translucent fabric cover the entire length of the gallery's curved glass front, facing the sea.
+The fabric’s shimmering colour overlaps with the hue of the ocean beyond, while its moiré effect casts a blue-green light over a group of ethereal drying rack sculptures, Non-Indépliables, nues.

 Haegue Yang: Strange Attractors is curated by Anne Barlow, Director of Tate St Ives, with Assistant Curator Giles Jackson.
-It will be accompanied by a catalogue published by Tate Publishing and designed by Berlin-based Studio Manuel Raeder, as well as a programme of talks and events in the gallery.
+It will be accompanied by a catalogue published by Tate Publishing and designed by Berlin-based Studio Manuel Raeder.